-Alongside the many promising sectors active in Africa, automotive manufacturing stands out as a progressive and promising sphere of industry
+Alongside the many promising sectors active in Africa, Motus Africa is harnessing automotive manufacturing as a progressive and promising sphere of industry.

 East Africa is home to a substantial percentage of the continent’s shipping, logistics, and supply chain sectors.